G-Node/gin-cli/docs/command-translation.md

 How GIN CLI commands translate to git and git-annex operations.

-*Nb: This document does not mention any system or GIN web API calls unless they are necessary to explain a git or git-annex operation.*
+*Note: This document does not mention any system or GIN web API calls unless they are necessary to explain a git or git-annex operation.*

 ## gin create